-Content director Kayla Knudson’s guide to understanding the differences and similarities between advertising and content marketing, plus the secret to multi-agency collaboration she swears by.
+MSP-C content director Kayla Knudson takes a look at understanding the differences and similarities between advertising and content marketing, plus reveals the secret to multi-agency collaboration she swears by.

 If I could build my college coursework looking backward, here’s what it would look like: